kubealex/event-driven-automation/assets/use-cases/kafka.md

 This integration uses a Kafka instance, present as a compose in the [utils folder](../../utils) to handle the events, that instantiates a container for Kafka, available on port _9092_ of the host.

-To properly configure it, replace the **ADVERTISED_HOST/IP** variable in [kafka compose](../../utils/podman-compose.yml) to match the IP that EDA Controller will need to contact, **it should not be localhost!**
+A dedicated *podman-compose* file is available [here](../../utils/podman-compose/kafka-compose.yml), and automatically exposes port 9092 on all interfaces.

-A *podman-compose* file is available [here](../../utils/kafka-compose.yml), and automatically exposes port 9092 on all interfaces.
+To properly configure it, replace the **ADVERTISED_HOST/IP** variable in the compose file to match the IP that EDA Controller will need to contact, **it should not be localhost!**

 To run it:

-    cd utils/
+    cd utils/podman-compose/
     podman-compose -f kafka-compose.yml up

 ## Kafka integration

-In this use case, you can simulate an event, [using the following script](../../utils/kafka/kafka-sender.py) specifying the hostname/IP advertised by kafka.
+In this use case, you can simulate an event, [using the following script](../../utils/kafka-sender.py) specifying the hostname/IP advertised by kafka.

 It generates a simple alert, that will trigger a Job Template on AAP2, showing the alert information.